hanseaston/pandemic-produce-delivery-project/README.md

 whether your configuration is correct by running the project.
 You should now be able to access all of the project's functionality.

 (**Note**: the configuration process feels a little cumbersome right now.
 We hope to put all of the configuration setup into .env file in the future to make the process a little easier.
-If you would like to make this happen, please check out this [issue](#)!
+If you would like to make this happen, please check out this [**issue**](#)!

 ## Understanding User Authorization